When Failure is Not an Option

 Insufficient Data for Comparable Machine Failures

-To generalize and model the conditions leading to a failure you need many examples of each specific failure mode.
-The first difficulty here will be that data will be sparse because failure of these critical assets is rare.
 Secondly, failure modes for a complex asset like a turbine will be localized to a specific subsystem and within each subsystem the failure will be localized to a single component: a valve, a gasket, etc. Understanding and modeling (for example) the valve failure modes does not transfer to the failure modes for the gasket or any of the other subsystem components.

 Unpredictability of Machine Failures